-- It is not cluttered with too much graphics or animation, irrelevant information, or widgets that interfere with the visitors’ journey.
+- It is not cluttered with too many graphics, too much animation, irrelevant information, or widgets that interfere with the visitors’ journey.

-- It shows you contact details, such as a physical and email address, social media links, and landline or virtual numbers.
+- It shows your contact details, such as a physical and email address, social media links, and landline or virtual numbers.

 - It has a clear call to action that is impossible to ignore.

 Promote your content

 Once you’ve created your great, useful content, make sure the world knows about it.
 Design promotion strategies and make them even more effective by leveraging the features of your engagement platform.

 Which channels can you use to promote your content and generate leads?
 In fact, there are quite a number of them: